-Explosive devices, such as boosters and seismic charges.
-Boosters are used to enhance the power of the explosions, while seismic charges are used mainly in oil and gas exploration.
+Explosive devices, such as boosters.
+Boosters are used to enhance the power of the explosions in mining and oil and gas exploration activities.

 INDUSTRIAL FUSE AND INITIATING EXPLOSIVE DEVICES

 Industrial fuse and initiating explosive devices, such as detonating cords and non-electric tubes.
 These devices are used to initiate the detonation process.